Then and now: How evidence in Kavanaugh case compares with Biden accusation

 In the weeks after Christine Blasey Ford publicly accused Brett Kavanaugh of sexually assaulting her at a party in high school, she was unable to produce any corroborating, contemporaneous witnesses to demonstrate that she had mentioned the alleged assault to anyone -- or even that she had ever met Kavanaugh.

 In fact, Ford's friend Leland Keyser would expressly contradict Ford's narrative, saying it didn't make "any sense."
-Keyser, who attended the 1982 party during which the alleged assault occurred, asserted that it was implausible that Ford couldn't recall how she had gotten home or where the party had occurred.
+Although Ford claimed Keyser had attended the 1982 party during which the alleged assault occurred, Keyser had no recollection of the event, and asserted that it was implausible that Ford couldn't recall how she had gotten home or where exactly the party had occurred.
 Kavanaugh forcefully denied the accusation.

 Nevertheless, Ford's accusation immediately reverberated throughout the nation's political landscape and dominated the coverage of every major media organization.
 Virtually all Democratic senators called for a serious inquiry, if not Kavanaugh's withdrawal from consideration for the Supreme Court.
-Later, accusations by Deborah Ramirez and Michael Avenatti client Julie Swetnick, although entirely uncorroborated, only added fuel to those calls.
+Later, accusations by Deborah Ramirez and Michael Avenatti client Julie Swetnick, although also uncorroborated, only added fuel to those calls.

 Now, more than a month after Tara Reade alleged that Joe Biden sexually assaulted her when she worked for him as a staffer, those same Democrats and media outlets are mostly silent.
-Biden himself hasn't addressed the allegations, but his campaign has said they aren't true.
-But Reade has presented substantially more corroborating evidence than Ford did when she leveled her claims in 2018.
+Reade, however, has presented substantially more corroborating evidence than Ford did when she leveled her claims in 2018.
+Biden himself hasn't addressed the allegations against him, although his campaign has said they aren't true.

+FOX NEWS TIMELINE SHOWS MEDIA, DEMS IGNORING READE ALLEGATION AFTER WALL-TO-WALL BLASEY FORD COVERAGE

 At the same time, information has surfaced that has led critics to question Reade's story, just as Ford's changing narrative threatened to undercut her testimony.